 People today expect more from their digital experiences.
-They want to feel important and as if the healthcare organisation recognises and takes notice of them.
-Gone are the days of mass services and black box personalisation.
-Leading healthcare organisations are becoming collaborative partners in creating—not just providing—experiences that help consumers to feel important and informed.
+They want to feel important and as if the healthcare organization recognizes and takes notice of them.
+Gone are the days of mass services and black box personalization.
+Leading healthcare organizations are becoming collaborative partners in creating—not just providing—experiences that help consumers to feel important and informed.
 They are working with healthcare consumers themselves to create new digital experiences.

-People still want the many benefits of customisation, but they are skeptical of the non-transparent methods that organisations use to deliver it.
+People still want the many benefits of customization, but they are skeptical of the non-transparent methods that organizations use to deliver it.
 They want more ownership of their data and of the experience itself.
 The rise of 5G and augmented reality (AR) put more pressure on leaders to make this a reality.

 COVID-19 forced people to interact at a distance, leading to a rise in telehealth visits and other options for receiving care.
 We’ve seen a 15-20x increase in virtual visit volume for telehealth providers during the pandemic1 and our estimates show that in the future, 1 in 3 healthcare visits will be conducted virtually.2 Doctors and patients alike are warming to the idea of using video and digital means to interact.
 People are increasingly open to using technology to solve problems in new ways.
 This willingness to explore alternatives shows consumers’ openness to new service delivery options.
 And as people become more versed in and familiar with the technology, these care models will stick.

 To adapt, healthcare payers and providers need to redesign digital experiences with new models that amplify personal agency and thereby their capacity to act.
 Consumers must feel comfortable with how their information is used; they want some control in the process.
 Healthcare organizations can help turn these formerly passive audiences into active participants by transforming one-way experiences into true collaborations.
 Doing this well is a way to differentiate in a market where virtual is becoming more mainstream.

 Connecting care through data